 A bona fide student at an educational institution may be considered a resident of the District in which the institution is located.

-Persons living outside the U.S. may register in the closest District or with the District where the competition they are first participating in will take place.
+Persons living outside the U.S. may register online or through the AAU National Office.
 The respective National Sports Committee rules shall govern their participation in AAU competitions.

 Eligibility